Kwon770/vanilla-redux/README.md

 <br>

-<u> Below Code is written only for explaining redux !
-Don't copy and past on your code !<u/>
+**Below Code is written only for explaining redux !
+Don't copy and past on your code !**

 ```js
 // Home.js